mit-medg/csv2mysql/README.md

 MySQL is unable to LOAD DATA such files directly, so they will need to be unzipped in any case.

+This program is currently used with MySQL Server Community Edition 8.0.19, though it should work with earlier versions as well.
-This updated version of the program fixes a few bugs, allows gzip's inputs, adds the ability to call a `UTF8` file `UTF8MB4`, which is due to become the standard meaning of `UTF8` in MySQL, though currently it means `UTF8MB3`.
-It is currently used with MySQL Server Community Edition 8.0.19, though it should work with earlier versions as well.
+The updated version fixes a few bugs, allows gzip's inputs, adds the ability to call a `UTF8` file `UTF8MB4`, which is due to become the standard meaning of `UTF8` in MySQL, though currently it means `UTF8MB3`.

 The output file is meant to be a first approximation to how the data in the `.csv` files should be loaded into the database.
 The program